-How can I be sure I need an AS number?
+How can I be sure I need an AS number ?

 - Creation of an AS is only required when exchanging routing information with other ASes.
 Some router implementations make use of an AS number as a form of tagging to identify the routing process.
 However, it should be noted that this tag does not need to be unique unless routing information is indeed exchanged with other ASes. - An IP network number can and must only belong to one AS.
 This is a direct consequence of the fact that at each point in the Internet there can only be exactly one routing policy for traffic destined to each network.
-In the case of the IP network which is used in neighbor peering between two ASes, say at the border between two ASes, a conscious decision must be made as to which AS this IP network number actually resides in. - For a simple case of customer networks connected to a single service provider, the IP network should be a member of the service provider's AS.
+In the case of the IP network which is used in neighbor peering between two ASes, say at the border between two ASes, a conscious decision must be made as to which AS this IP network number actually resides in. - For a simple case of customer networks connected to a single service provider, the IP network should be a member of the service providers AS.
 In terms of routing policy the IP network has exactly the same policy as the service provider and there is no need to make any distinction in routing information.
 This idea may at first seem slightly alien to some, but it highlights the clear distinction in the use of the AS number as a representation of routing policy as opposed to some form of administrative use. - If a network operator connects to more than one AS with different routing policies then they need to create their own AS.
 In the case of multi-homed customer networks connected to two service providers there are at least two different routing policies to a given customer network.
 At this point the customer networks will be part of a single AS and this AS would be distinct from either of the service providers ASes.
 This allows the customer the ability of having a different representation of policy and preference to the different service providers.
 This is the ONLY case where a network operator should create its own AS number.

-As a general rule one should always try to populate the AS with as many IP networks as possible, providing all IP networks conform to the same routing policy.
+• As a general rule one should always try to populate the AS with as many IP networks as possible, providing all IP networks conform to the same routing policy.

 Each AS is represented in the RIPE database by an AS object.
 The AS object stores descriptive, administrative and contact information about the AS as well as the technical information relating to the routing policies of the AS in relation to all neighboring ASes.
+With an AS object you must also supply a completed PERSON template(s) which gives the full contact details for the tech-c and admin-c people.

-Example of a completed allocated AS number template which contains information which is stored in the RIPE Network Management Database.
+Example of a completed allocated AS number template together with completed PERSON templates which are stored in the RIPE Network Management Database.